 When you use a different set of acute variables – low reps, more sets, heavier weight – the bench press can be effective at increasing your strength.

-It’s also great for building strength in your shoulders and triceps, which can help you perform other upper body movements like pull-ups or push-ups with better form.
+It’s also great for building strength in your shoulders and triceps, which can help you perform push-ups with better form.